- Teaching/Research: To develop and enhance teaching and research

 Pipeline of well-prepared students

 Collaborate with the K-12 system and the community and technical colleges encouraging the content and attractiveness of appropriate preparatory courses and programs, especially in foundations of mathematics and science.
-The Institute message will be that a broad academic program, including strength in mathematics, science, and critical thinking, is the best foundation for pursuing any of tomorrow's careers.
-The Institute will collaborate with industry and the community in attempting to create public awareness of critical needs in educational preparation.
+SET message will be that a broad academic program, including strength in mathematics, science, and critical thinking, is the best foundation for pursuing any of tomorrow's careers.
+SET will collaborate with industry and the community in attempting to create public awareness of critical needs in educational preparation.

 Community and technical college partnerships

 Enhance its collaborative efforts with community and technical colleges to help students appreciate the opportunities that may exist for them in high technology careers.
-The Institute will collaborate with community and technical colleges to explore ways in which the present two plus two model can better serve student needs in preparation and transfer.
+SET will collaborate with community and technical colleges to explore ways in which the present two plus two model can better serve student needs in preparation and transfer.
 Emphasis will be on the associate of science and associate of arts as the appropriate preparatory degrees.
-However, it will also continue to develop and refine innovative articulation agreements that offer alternative preparations for, and broad opportunities for, access to the Institute.
+However, it will also continue to develop and refine innovative articulation agreements that offer alternative preparations for, and broad opportunities for, access to SET.